 - Best Scuba Diving Resorts Malapascua

-Seasons and Conditions – Diving conditions in Camiguin are good year round.
+Seasons and Conditions – Diving conditions in Camiguin are good year-round.
 Air temperatures range from 20-32°C (68-90°F) with average daily highs from 29-32°C (84-90°F).
-Water temperature stays in a range of 26-30°C (80-86°F).
+The water temperature stays in a range of 26-30°C (80-86°F).
 Most divers will not need more than a 3 mm wetsuit.
 It rains a fair bit all year, but it doesn’t often interfere with the diving.
 Camiguin lies south of the main typhoon belt.
 From June through January it rains an average of 16-18 days a month.
 From February to May that figure drops to 10-13 days per month.
 Visibility is also good staying in a range from 10-25 meters (35-81 feet).
 Currents are often mild but can be strong on occasion in certain locations.
 Most of the dive sites are suitable for all levels of diver with a standard depth range of 5-30 meters (16-100 feet).
-There are a number of dive shops providing equipment rental, guiding, boat tours and coursework through divemaster and nitrox certifications.
+There are a number of dive shops providing equipment rental, guiding, boat tours and coursework through divemaster and Nitrox certifications.

 A sampling of Camiguin Island Dive Sites

-Gipsy Rover: 30 meters (100 feet) maximum depth, small sailboat wreck in the sand at 16 meters (52 feet), sea grass, many macro critters, scorpion fish, ghost pipefish, ribbon eels, lionfish, frogfish, leaf fish, garden eels, clams, moray eels, schools of fusiliers, batfish, all levels
+Gipsy Rover: 30 meters (100 feet) maximum depth, small sailboat wreck in the sand at 16 meters (52 feet), seagrass, many macro critters, scorpion fish, ghost pipefish, ribbon eels, lionfish, frogfish, leaf fish, garden eels, clams, moray eels, schools of fusiliers, batfish, all levels

 Tango Bay: 30 meters (100 feet) maximum depth, steep slope, many macro critters, frogfish, leaf fish, ghost pipefish, various crustaceans, garden eels, anemones and clownfish, parrotfish, little current in the bay, all levels